jundalisay/superbnetlify/content/en/superphysics/principles/chapter-10.md

-{{< img src="/graphics/super/5layers1.jpg" alt="Science versus Superphysics" cap="Superphysics interprets the five elements of ether, air, fire, water, and earth as the five forces of the standard model as the higgs, gravitation, electromagnetism, weak and strong, which we call aethereal, spatial, radiant, radioactive, and material layer, respectively.
+{{< img src="/graphics/super/5layers1.jpg" alt="Science versus Superphysics" cap="Superphysics interprets the five elements of ether, air, fire, water, and earth as the five forces of the standard model as the aether, gravitation, electromagnetism, weak and strong, which we call aethereal, spatial, radiant, transformative, and material layer, respectively.
 Science is limited to the five senses and so 'scientists' and equipment can only detect up to the radiant (electromagnetic) layer.
 For example, Einstein's General Relativity uses light to judge all movements.
 This makes it useful for predicting movement near stars and pulsars, but is totally useless with invisible things like dark matter and black holes" >}}

 ### Intellect Trapped in an Echo Chamber